 – Under Denis Healey in 1977-78, inflation was rampant and volatile meaning that the public spending settlement (which was set in cash terms) could result in either a real terms cut or rise depending on the level of inflation that year;

 – Under Nigel Lawson in the late-1980s, Heath admits that “the reductions were painless as they were caused by a slump in unemployment benefits” – a complete reversal of the current situation where unemployment benefits are rising;

 – The late-1990s boom also meant that overall spending cuts did not impact public spending to the same extent because of the corresponding reduction in welfare costs

 Perhaps Heath should heed the advice of Conservative Home’s Tim Montgomerie who wrote last October that:

 “I still think the argument being made by these centre right commentators is the wrong argument and is in danger of making the Right look out-of-touch with the real world.
 The cuts will amount to “just a scratch”, was the headline above Lawson’s piece (£).
 The fiscal retrenchment may not be as blood-curdling as some cartoonists portray but it is going to hurt – at least for a few years – and it is going to hurt some people a lot.”

 There are many groups who will testify on this point in the coming years.
 Heath et al can try as much numerical sophistry as they like but it won’t blunt the real impact of the cuts in the real economy.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.